Look, if you’re serious about building wealth through real estate in Canada, you need to understand investment property mortgage rates. Period.

 Investment Property Premium: Add 0.25%-0.50%

-Here’s what matters for investors: over 1.2 million Canadian homeowners are renewing mortgages in 2025—that’s over $300 billion in debt.
+Here’s what matters for investors: millions of Canadian homeowners are renewing mortgages in 2026 at rates far below what they originally locked in during 2022-2023.
 This creates fierce competition among lenders, which means better deals for borrowers who shop around.

 Housing inventory remains limited.
 Demand is there but constrained by affordability concerns.
 For investors with financing lined up, this is actually opportunity—less competition for properties.